Drakunovu/csrpc/README.md

 This is a simple Python script that shows information of Counter-Strike 1.6 in Discord Rich Presence, using either IP of the server or Steam WebAPI to get status of the server.

+## Releases

+You can find all the latest releases [here](https://nightly.link/Drakunovu/csrpc/workflows/build/master), choose the platform you want and it should work.

+In Windows might give a Windows Defender alert, this is normal behaviour and you can add a exception and it would work, if you don't trust you can see the source code and even run and build it yourself.

 ## Requirements

 [Python](https://www.python.org/downloads/) must be **>= 3.6**